Date of Award

 The effects of temperature, residence time and CO2 on thermal stability of diesel fuel at high temperatures were investigated by both batch and continuous thermal stressing experiments.
 Results showed that thermal stability of diesel fuel decreased as temperature and residence time increased.
 400-420 °C was found to be the optimal temperature range where supercritical fuel delivery and combustion could work.
 The presence of 10 wt% CO2 reduced accumulation of solid deposits due to enhanced solvent capacity.
 However, CO2 was not likely to have the ability to chemically prevent fuel coking.
 Solid deposits of different sizes, morphologies and structures were observed at 300 - 440 °C, which implies different deposit formation mechanisms.

 Lin, Ronghong, "Issues on Clean Diesel Combustion Technology Using Supercritical Fluids: Thermophysical Properties and Thermal Stability of Diesel Fuel" (2011).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 60.
+60.